CoderChirag/DevOps-Learning/main/readme.md

 For more details about nginx and its implementation, go to [nginx branch](https://github.com/CoderChirag/DevOps-Learning/tree/nginx)

+# 10. VProfile Project Local

+-   Now that we have covered so many topic, it's time to test our skills by deploying a real project in our local environment using vagrant.
+-   For this go to the [vprofile-project-local](https://github.com/CoderChirag/DevOps-Learning/tree/vprofile-project-local) branch.

-# 10. Dockers and Containers
+# 11. Dockers and Containers

 For the detailed study about Containers and Dockers, refer to the [docker branch](https://github.com/CoderChirag/DevOps-Learning/tree/docker).